lukestein-classes/fdap/data/README.md

 GitHub requires that files be less than 100MB (50MB recommended).
 Additional submissions welcome!

+**Caution:**
-Data may not be up to date (and may be inaccurate for other reasons).
-Do not rely on materials in this repository for any critical analysis.
+1. Data may not be up to date (and may be inaccurate for other reasons); do not rely on materials in this repository for any critical analysis

-Caution: Data is undocumented, and variables may not be what you expect!
+2. Data is undocumented, and variables may not be what you expect

 ## Sources